 Florida premises liability law is complicated, but fortunately, there is legal help available.
-The Port St. Joe premises liability lawyers at The Landau Law Group offer a free consultation to examine the facts of your individual situation and determine what approach you may take.
+The Tampa premises liability attorneys at The Landau Law Group offer a free consultation to examine the facts of your individual situation and determine what approach you may take.
 Contact us today at (866) 703-4878 for a free and confidential case review.

 Premises Liability Involves Negligence

 Under FL § 768.0755, property owners or managers have a responsibility to maintain and fix these conditions to prevent injury to others.
 If they fail in this duty, they may be found negligent and liable for injuries that result, and they may also be held responsible for injuries that result because of dangers they should have known about or failed to warn people about.

 Examples of negligence in a premises liability claim can include:

 - Defects in sidewalks, roadways, concrete, or uneven flooring

 - Poor lighting in stairs, hallways, or parking areas

 - Carbon monoxide leaks